aspose-words/Aspose.Words-for-.NET/readme.txt

 The Sample Projects are additional projects that are distributed separately from the Aspose.Words for .NET itself.

-The solution files of Microsoft Visual Studio 2005, 2008 and 2010 are provided.

-Please open the solution file (.sln) according to the version of Visual Studio installed on your system.

-Aspose.Words.Samples.2005.sln - Open with Microsoft Visual Studio 2005
-Aspose.Words.Samples.2008.sln - Open with Microsoft Visual Studio 2008
-Aspose.Words.Samples.2010.sln - Open with Microsoft Visual Studio 2010

 How to Install
 ==========================================